 Reading Importance Meter: Unless you're a Hawkeye Fan, try reading some of the others on this list first.

 9. Ultimate Spider-Man Vol. 1 & 2 (2000)

-Captain America: Civil War showed Marvel finally getting Spider-Man right.
-After so many years, it's funny how Marvel's most famous character has already been played by 3 different actors.
-If you are interested in reading about this web-slinging hero, Ultimate Spider-Man is a great start.
-The comic reboots Spider-Man's life.
-Lets face it, the original first comics of Spider-Man (Amazing Fantasy) are kinda old.
-In this story, Brian Michael Bendis shows a more present-day Peter Parker and how he becomes Spider-Man in Marvel's second universe.
-As a teenager, I will always have this connection with Spidey.
+Before the electronic Stark industry designed suits was a young teenage weirdo who struggled getting to class in time.
+Ultimate Spider-Man is a great story tackling the humble beginnings of our beloved web-slinging hero.
+Lets face it, the original first comics of Spider-Man ( Amazing Fantasy) are kinda old and boring, making Ultimate Spider-Man the perfect reboot.
+In this story, Brian Michael Bendis shows a more present-day Peter Parker and how he embraces the role of Spider-Man in Marvel's second universe.
+As a teenager, I will always have this special connection with Spidey.
 It's just cool how even a superhero has normal high school problems like homework, crappy teachers and even girls.

-Reading Importance Meter: Read this before the next Spider-Man movie next year.
+Reading Importance Meter: Read this before the next Spider-Man movie this summer.

 8. Secret Wars (1984)

 You're probably saying that I broke my promise of no "old" comics with this 1984 vintage one.
 But hear me out on this one.
 My dad recommended this book back when I was around 13.
 At first, I thought this would be packed with cheesy action scenes and a tedious “I have-to-explain-my-power” dialogue .
 Boy was was I wrong.
 Secret Wars was probably the first major event that brought in most of the heroes and villains together (it was Infinity War, before Infinity War).
 Nothing gets better than a classic slugfest of the strongest super-heroes and their enemies.
 The heroes in the story are just as confused as you as to how they got to this mysterious planet.
 If you already have a decent background on most Marvel characters, this will be an enjoyable read.